alibaba/hooks/packages/hooks/src/useControllableValue/index.en-US.md

 | defaultValuePropName | Custom defaultVlue attribute name                                               | `string` | `defaultValue` |
 | valuePropName        | Custom value attribute name                                                     | `string` | `value`        |
 | trigger              | Custom trigger attribute name                                                   | `string` | `onChange`     |

-### 备注

-When `value` is not passed or the value is `undefined`, it is uncontrolled mode.
-The rest are in controlled mode.